uio-carpentry/organisational/meetings/241011_board-meeting.md

 ### 4.Find more instructors
 Most workshop participants are from HF and SV, as other faculties offer basic coding courses.

-Susann Andersen, PhD/career adviser at MatNat, is working on a project together with DT.
-She believes the Carpentries community could benefit MatNat researchers by offering teaching experience as instructors or helpers.
+Susann Andersen, PhD/career adviser at MatNat, is working with DT and believes Carpentries can offer MatNat researchers valuable teaching experience as instructors or helpers.

+EP suggests recruiting for intermediate workshops, though this will require extra effort since The Carpentries lacks fully developed intermediate curricula.

+Understanding what motivates people to teach is key.
+Postdocs, for example, often lack teaching opportunities, and Carpentries can provide this.
+We should highlight this in our recruitment.

-EP and MLB will prepare a 'call for instructors' to be sent to Susann for her bi-weekly newsletter.
+EP and MLB will prepare a 'call for instructors' for Susann’s bi-weekly newsletter, which does not need board approval.

-Call for instructor needs to contain:
+The call should include:
 - Short paragraph
-- Link to a page with more info on Carpentry instructor/helper roles
+- Link to more info on Carpentry instructor/helper roles
-- Highlight that PhDs/Postdocs seeking professorships need teaching experience and can earn a certificate for teaching at Carpentries.
+- Emphasize that PhDs/Postdocs can gain teaching experience and certification

-We need people that want to to intermediate workshop, but this requires much work.
-We need to find out what motivates people to come and teach.
-Postdoc for instance dont get to teach - Carpentry can make this possible, so we need to find a good way to use this as a selling point in the promotion/recruitment.

-EP and MLB will work on this and send directly to SA every second week since we agreed that we do not need to send it to board for appproval first.
-"Want to teach?
-Join the carpentry community! - send something like this to SA and include in the newsletter.
-MLB and EP will also update the GitHub and vortex UiO page to fit more with what we discussed and send to board for insights.
+MLB and EP will update GitHub and Vortex UiO pages with details about instructor and helper roles.

 ### 5. Elections
 We need more members of the board, good people.UB and MatNat faculty all that is left of boardmembers.